Three-point field goal: History

+Fans hold up the 3-point hand sign at a basketball game.

 Used only in conference play for several years, it was adopted by the NCAA in April 1986 for the 1986–87 season at 19 ft 9 in and was first used in the NCAA tournament in March 1987.
 The NCAA adopted the three-pointer in women's basketball on an experimental basis for that season at the same distance, and made its use mandatory beginning in 1987–88.
 In 2007, the NCAA lengthened the men's distance by a foot to 20 ft 9 in, effective with the 2008–09 season, and the women's line was moved to match the men's in 2011–12.
 The NFHS, along with elementary and middle schools, adopted a 19 ft 9 in line nationally in 1987, a year after the NCAA.
 The NCAA experimented with the 6.75 m FIBA three-point line distance in the National Invitation Tournament (NIT) in 2018 and 2019, then adopted that distance for all men's play with a phased conversion that began with Division I in the 2019–20 season.
 The NAIA and other American associations also adopted the new NCAA distance for their respective men's play.
 In that same 2019–20 season, the NCAA planned to experiment with the FIBA arc in women's postseason events other than the NCAA championships in each division, most notably the Women's National Invitation Tournament and Women's Basketball Invitational; these events were ultimately scrapped due to the COVID-19 pandemic.
 The NCAA announced on June 3, 2021 that the FIBA three-point distance would be extended to the women's game starting in 2021–22.

 For three seasons beginning in 1994–95, the NBA attempted to address decreased scoring by shortening the distance of the line from 23 ft 9 in (22 ft at the corners) to a uniform 22 ft around the basket.
-From the 1997–98 season on, the NBA reverted the line to its original distance of 23 ft 9 in (22 ft at the corners, with a 3-inch differential).
+From the 1997–98 season on, the NBA reverted the line to its original distance of 23 ft 9 in (22 ft at the corners).

 In 2008, FIBA announced that the distance would be increased by 50 cm to 6.75 m, with the change being phased in beginning in October 2010.
 In December 2012, the WNBA announced that it would use the FIBA distance, starting in 2013; by 2017, the distance at the corners was lengthened to match the NBA.
 The NBA has discussed adding a four-point line, according to president Rod Thorn.